-All of the sample preparation through the 1L dilutions are performed in a once-through air flow hood in the MTF.
+All of the sample preparation through the 1L dilutions are performed in a once-through air flow hood.
 This hood is continuously monitored for airborne activity with Kanne detectors.
 The as received valve tips often show T release when first received.
 Working through the plastic extraction process, this activity tends to decrease with time.
 Eventually the fractured plastic tip can be left open in the hood with only slight airborne activity being noted.
 Typically, a spike of activity is detected when the PADB Teflon liner is opened after a dissolution.
 This quickly drops off as the sample is transferred to the 1L flask.
 However, some loss both before and after dissolution is experienced.
 Our best estimate of this loss is that it is on the order of 5 Ci total.
-Our current results indicate that the total T content of the small valve tips is 300-600 Curies.
+(Our current results indicate that the total T content of the small valve tips is 300-800 Curies.)
+This may be in the form of tritiated water, or the dissolution process may produce molecular HT.
+Further work is underway to characterize this possibility.

 Tritium incorporation into a process material like plastic can occur by three distinct pathways.
 The first is by simple dissolution of elemental tritium into the plastic.
-However, this tritium is expected to be quite labile and most likely is not present in the samples by the time they reach the MTF.
+However, this tritium is expected to be quite labile and most likely is not present in the samples by the time they are dissolved.
 The second method is by absorption of tritiated water into the plastic.
-This "HOT" water would slowly diffuse through the plastic and cause slow offgassing as the water reached the surface and evaporated.
+This tritiated water would slowly diffuse through the plastic and cause slow offgassing as the water reached the surface and evaporated.
 Thus depending on sample handling details, some of this material could show up in analyses.
-Finally, T can be directly incorporated in the -CH2- polymeric backbone through the effect of beta irradiation.
-The energetic beta particles could create free radicals in the polymeric backbone that would then react with either elemental T forms or with tritiated water.
+Finally, T can be directly incorporated in the -CH2- polymeric backbone.
+The energetic beta decay particles could create free radicals in the polymeric backbone that would then react with either elemental T forms or with tritiated water.
+In addition, when one T atom of a T2 molecule decays, it will leave behind a free T radical, which can directly incorporate into the plastic.
 This tritium would not easily leave the polymer and thus forms the primary source of T that is detected in the analytical dissolution method.
 It is unknown if small samples taken from the tip would show homogenous incorporation or not.